Government loses court battle over Boris Johnson's Covid WhatsApps

 It said such exercises could potentially lead to the inquiry getting "some irrelevant material".

+Lord Justice Dingemans and Mr Justice Garnham said Baroness Hallett would return documents she found "obviously irrelevant".

-The judges suggested the Cabinet Office should make its case directly to the inquiry about which documents should be considered irrelevant.
+The judges also suggested the Cabinet Office could make its case directly to the inquiry about which documents should be considered irrelevant.

+The court's ruling does not mean that the public will get to see the documents in full as the inquiry could apply its own redactions.
+It may also decide against making them public at all.

+Responding to the court's verdict, Deborah Doyle, a spokesperson for Covid-19 Bereaved Families for Justice UK group, said: "This judicial review was a desperate waste of time and money.